How can we design environments that guarantee

 We want to hear from YOU on what is working, what isn't, and what you need to help design buildings and spaces that foster equity and inclusivity.

-Results from this research will be used to create a comprehensive tool for designers that helps ensure accessibility, diversity, equity and inclusion for the built environment of the future.
+Results from this research will be used to create a comprehensive tool for designers that helps to ensure inclusion, diversity, equity, and accessibility in the built environment of the future.

 We believe in inclusion, from the start.